m516/Controls-Notes/README.md

 # Controls-Notes
 ![LaTeX CI/CD](https://github.com/m516/Controls-Notes/actions/workflows/deploy.yml/badge.svg)

 The study of many kinds of systems, control policies, matrices, and vector spaces (including functions) comprises control theory.
-This document is a free, community-driven growing dictionary of these terms, designed for quickly finding more information about them.
+This document is a free, community-driven growing dictionary of these terms, designed for quickly finding more information about them, rather than hunting down definitions online or in a textbook.

 It is available in a few formats:
 * [PDF](https://github.com/m516/Controls-Notes/releases/download/Current/main.pdf),